vaishnavireddy122/Day-3/README.md

 </pre>
 <h3>MAP:</h3>
 <h5>What is a Map?</h5>
-A Map is like a container that stores things in pairs:
+A Map is like a container that stores things in pairs:<br>
-🔑 a key and
+🔑 a key and <br>
-📦 a value.
+📦 a value. <br>
-You use a key to find its value, just like a label on a storage box.
+You use a key to find its value, just like a label on a storage box.<br>
 <h5>🧠 Why not just use an Object {}?</h5>
-You can — but Map is better when:
+You can — but Map is better when:<br>
-You want to use any type of key (not just strings).
+You want to use any type of key (not just strings).<br>
-You need to keep the order of items.
+You need to keep the order of items.<br>
-You need better performance when adding/removing items often.
+You need better performance when adding/removing items often.<br>
 <pre>
  const myMap = new Map();
 // Add items